jhh130910/workshop-popgenome/README.md

 4.What module is necessary to be executed in order to obtain Wall.B?

-5.How could one obtain a per site estimate of Pi?
+5.How could one obtain a per site estimate of Pi? (look carefully at solutions to question 1)

 Obtaining statistics for regions
 --------------------------------